-Midterm or assignments or class activities: Firstly, you should review Marking schemes/solutions before requesting a reread.
-If you still have concerns about your grading, complete "Term Assessment Regrade form" on Quercus and send it to me through email no later than 1 week after an assessment has been released back to you.
+Midterm/Assignments/Class activities: Firstly, you should review marking schemes/solutions before requesting a reread.
+If you still have concerns about your grading, complete "Term Assessment Regrade form" that will be posted on Quercus and send it to me through email no later than 1 week after an assessment has been released back to you.
 Late requests will not be accepted.
 Note that your grade may increase, stay the same, or it may go down based on the regrade.